Things to Look For When Buying a Used Car: A Comprehensive Guide

 Interior and Comfort Features

 There’s more to examine under the car hood than just the engine.
-Below are some items worth checking.
+And you’ll want to know what to look for as part of your inspection before and after a test drive.
+Below are some items worth checking after your engine performance check.

 • Fluid for transmission: It ought to have a bright red color and should not emit a burnt smell.